ptavarez/ptavarez.github.io/README.md

 ### Work Experience

+#### FEMA
+##### Project Delivery Manager
+###### July 2018 - November 2018
+FEMA's primary purpose is to coordinate the response to a disaster that has occurred in the United States that overwhelms the resources of local and state authorities.

+As a Project Delivery Manager (PDMG), I am tasked to:
+- Manage the process of public assistant grant delivery to individual applicants
+- Ensure program delivery in a timely manner that meets the applicants recovery priorities
+- Assist applicants with documentation requirements
+- Evaluate and make recommendations to FEMA as to whether the claim is eligible

 #### Merrimack Valley Housing Partnership
 ##### Marketing and IT Support Associate
 ###### January 2016 - January 2018

 The Merrimack Valley Housing Partnership is a non-profit organization that provides home ownership education to first time home buyers.

 At MVHP, I was helped the team complete their daily tasks.
 My responsibilities included:
 - Interviewing new home buyers to write short biographies used in their monthly newsletter
 - Maintaining and improving MVHP's social media presence